 What is Purnima?

 The Sanskrit word “Purnima” or “Poornima” refers to “full moon”.
 This day also marks the division between Shukla Paksha and Krishna Paksha.
-The bright full moon in the sky symbolizes the elimination of darkness and dullness with a blaze of wisdom.
+The bright full moon in the sky symbolises the elimination of darkness and dullness with a blaze of wisdom.
 Hence, it is considered very auspicious.

-The significance of Purnima/Poornima can be judged by the fact that several renowned Hindu festivals fall on this day.
-Moreover, Hindu devotees fast and offer prayers to Lord Vishnu on this auspicious day.
-The rituals and ceremonies of this day signify birth or creation.
-As on the full moon day, the moon completes its one cycle around the earth, in Hinduism, it symbolizes the end of an event in an individual’s life and restarting the new chapters, new life.
+Significance and Importance of Purnima VratThe significance of Purnima/Poornima can be judged by the fact that several renowned Hindu festivals fall on this day.
+Moreover, devotees fast and offer prayers to Lord Vishnu on this auspicious day.
+The rituals and ceremonies of this day signify birth or creation, as, on the full moon day, the moon completes its one cycle around the earth.
+In Hinduism, it symbolizes the end of an event and the beginning of new chapters, and new life.

 What is Purnima Vrat?

-- Those who are unable to conduct such fasting can consume fruits and milk, once.
+- Those who are unable to conduct such fasting can consume fruits and milk once.
 However, cereals, pulses, and regular salt are not allowed.

 - The fast can be ended by offering prayers to the full moon.